PolymeshAssociation/polymesh-documentation-site/docs/100-getting-started/020-onboarding.md

 ## Customer Due Diligence (CDD)

-Every Polymesh user that participates in asset and identity related transactions must pass a **minimal identity verification** before being permitted to transact on the network.
-This verification is called **customer due diligence (CDD)**.
-Accounts that are used for POLYX transfers and staking are not subject to the verification process.
+Polymesh users who participates in **asset** and **identity** related transactions must complete a **minimal identity verification** before being permitted to transact on the network.
+This verification is called **Customer Due Diligence (CDD)**.
+Accounts used solely for POLYX transfers and staking (excluding validator activities) are not subject to this verification process.

-Verifying your identity for CDD purposes involves applying through a CDD service provider.
-They will verify the information you submit and write an identity claim to the blockchain for you.
+To verify your identity for CDD purposes, you must apply through a CDD service provider.
+The provider will review your submitted information and, upon approval, write an identity claim to the blockchain on your behalf.

 :::note

 Everyone who participates in asset and identity related transactions on Polymesh must complete onboarding.
-This is not a substitution for KYC requirements of regulated assets.
+This is not a substitute for the KYC requirements of regulated assets.
 Asset issuers will typically enforce additional KYC requirements.
 Asset issuers cannot circumvent the minimum requirement for a key to be associated with an on-chain identity with a valid CDD claim.

 :::